nitroshare/nitroshare-desktop/README.md

 3. The NitroShare binary will be in the `out/install` directory and can be run with:

-        out/nitroshare
+        out/install/nitroshare

-4. To create a binary Debian package, run the following command:
+4. To create a binary Debian package, ensure that the `devscripts` package is installed and run the following command:

+        sudo apt-get install devscripts
         debuild -b

 #### Windows 7, 8, & 8.1